RakanHoji/Stock-Market-Case/README.md

 # Stock-Market-Case

-Based on the material covered in Part 3 of this course (Stock Market Case), optimize a Mean-Variance (MV) portfolio with stock which your group members selected* for Homework #2 using five years (2016-2020) of daily data.
+(Stock Market Case), optimize a
+Mean-Variance (MV) portfolio with stock which your group members selected* using five years (2016-2020) of daily data.
 Then, test the portfolio on all available 2021 data (approximately 3 months: Jan., Feb., and most of March ending on Mar.
 26th, 2021) as shown in the example covered in class.
 Use daily (not monthly) data for calculating returns.